Yo!

 Yo!
-Did You Know?! ® is a travelogue web series that follows, me, Jen Farris, a seasoned Film and TV location scout, into film-friendly communities to reveal history ‘hidden in plain sight’, the artistry of architecture and oftentimes the change makers who made those communities special.
+Did You Know?! ® is a travelogue web series that follows Jen Farris, a seasoned Film and TV location scout, into film-friendly communities to reveal history ‘hidden in plain sight’, the artistry of architecture and oftentimes the change makers who made those communities special.
 Let’s virtually explore together!

 Meet Series Creator, Jen Farris